Dodge Viper (ZB II)

-The Dodge Viper (ZB II) is the fourth generation of the Viper sports car.
+The Dodge Viper (ZB II) is the fourth-generation Viper sports car.
 Introduced at the 2007 North American International Auto Show, the car was similar to its predecessor on the exterior but had undergone notable mechanical changes.

 History and development

 For the 2008 model year, engine capacity was raised to 8382 cc which also resulted in power output being raised to 600 hp at 6,100 rpm and 560 lbft of torque at 5,000 rpm.
 The engine was developed in collaboration with McLaren Automotive and Ricardo Consulting Engineers and included better flowing heads with larger valves, Mechadyne cam-in-cam variable valve timing on the exhaust cam lobes, and dual electronic throttle bodies.
 Other modifications included a new camshaft profile and valve-springs, resulting in improved valvetrain stability allowing the rev limit to be raised by 300 rpm.
 Additionally, an Electronic engine control developed by Continental AG was implemented; the controller can monitor the crankshaft and cylinder position up to six times during each firing and has 10 times more processing power than the previous unit.

 No notable exterior changes were present on the new generation of the Viper except a vented engine cover.
 The Tremec T56 transmission was replaced with a new Tremec TR-6060 transmission with triple first-gear synchronizers and doubles for higher gears.
 The rear axle was also replaced and now had a GKN ViscoLok speed-sensing limited-slip differential that helped in attaining maximum grip for the tires.
 New Michelin Pilot Sport 2 tires increased grip and driver feedback and, along with revised suspension system (springs, anti-roll bars, and shock valving).

 Another notable change was the reworked exhaust system; previous third-generation cars had their exhaust crossover under the seats which resulted in a large amount of heat going into the cockpit, which was done initially to help improve the car's exhaust note, since the first two generations of the Viper, which had no crossover, were criticized for their lackluster exhaust notes.

 There were also notable changes to the car's electrical system, including a 180-amp alternator, twin electric cooling fans, electronic throttle bodies, and completely new VENOM engine management system.
 CAN bus architecture had been combined with pre-existing systems to allow for regulatory compliance.
 The fuel system was upgraded to include a higher-capacity fuel pump and filtration system.